aquaproj/user-list/docs/FOOTER.md

 ## How is the list generated?

-The list is updated by GitHub Actions hourly.
+The list is updated by GitHub Actions daily.

 https://github.com/aquaproj/list-aqua-users/actions/workflows/update-readme.yaml